Evaluating and documenting maximum capacity

 Signage reflecting the current COVID-19 is posted on the door at the Clementina Street entrance and Folsom Street exit.
 These posters are multi-lingual (English, Spanish, Chinese, and Filipino).

 Ensuring personnel and patrons wear face coverings at all times, unless specifically exempted from doing so

-A guest who arrives without a face covering will be provided with one.
-If the guest declines to wear a mask they will be refused admission; their ticket price will be refunded.
+In line with current San Francisco and California DPH guidelines, masks are not required if a guest can show proof of vaccination.
+A guest who is unvaccinated must wear a mask; a guest who arrives without a face covering is provided with one.
+If the guest declines to wear a mask they are refused admission; their ticket price is refunded..